jaredgrady/nitewatch/README.md

 you have to defined.
 For example, nitewatch can automatically recompile code in a project when a file is modified, sparing you the overhead and letting you focus on writing code.

+## Notice
+nitewatch is under active development and breaking changes may occur.
+Use with caution.

 ## Install

 Install globally